TroubleGy/OneKeyV2/README.md

 1. Launch OneKeyV2
 2. Enter the Steam AppID for the game
+3. After entering the App ID, the program automatically detects the game's name using SteamDB API
+4. You will see the game's name and a link to its SteamDB page for verification
-3. Select unlock tool (SteamTools or GreenLuma)
+5. Select unlock tool (SteamTools or GreenLuma)
-4. Restart Steam and enjoy the game
+6. Restart Steam and enjoy the game

 ---